stevenvergenz/html-palette/README.md

 * **Angular.js**:

 	The picker takes the form of a directive, so you can add it straight into your HTML, no Javascript required.
-The scope variable referred to by one of the attributes `hsv-color`, `rgb-color`, or `hex-color` (use only one) is bi-directionally bound to the picker's selected color, in the format specified by the attribute.
-Note that an alpha value is only supplied to the RGB and HSV versions, not hex.
+The scope variable referred to by the attribute `color` is bi-directionally bound to the picker's selected color, in the format specified by the `color-profile` attribute.
+Note that an alpha value is only available to the RGB and HSV versions, not hex.
 Additional picker attributes are mapped to options in the usual Angular fashion: hyphenated to camel-case.

 	```javascript
 	angular.module('my-app', ['html-palette'])